Want the perfect workout program?Take Quiz

 If you do full body workouts, then you could train your chest every workout, with one to three exercises, depending on the volume of your workout.
 This is because your chest muscles will likely not need a long recovery as you are not completely taxing them like you would with a chest only workout.

 Another good split is an upper lower body split, especially if much of your workouts involve bodyweight exercises.
-If you do an upper lower split, you could train your chest as much as three times a week.
+If you do an upper lower split, you could train your chest as much as two to three times a week.
 For example, day 1 is upper body (chest, back, arms, core) and day 2 is lower body, then you could take a rest day or cardio on day 3 or do another upper body workout.

 All of the above splits are good, it just depends on your goal.
 If you are doing a muscle group specific split (chest day, back day, arm/shoulder day, legs/glutes day), then you have the best chance to build muscle and strength with bodyweight workouts.
 If you do a full body routine, then you can get nice and toned and maintain muscle.
 If you do an upper lower split, you have a mix of both hypertrophy and maintenance.
 It’s up to you.
 We like to switch things up throughout the year.
 For example, you could do full body for 3-4 months, then 4 day split for 3-4 months, then an upper lower split for 3-4 months, then repeat.
 Or you could just choose two different splits and switch them up throughout the year every 2-3 months.